 Where will a bike take you?
 With four stations in the system, it is convenient and easy to travel between downtown, the Innovation Square area and UF campus by bike.
 Stations are located at the Rosa Parks Downtown RTS Station (700 SE 3rd St), the corner of SW 3rd Ave and SW 13th St (next to the CVS in Social 28 right across from UF's Tigert Hall), Bo Diddley Plaza, and on the SW 6th Street Trail at SW 2nd Ave.
 You don’t have to fight for parking, and a bike is always there when you need one!
 The bikes can be rented by SMS text messages or via the Zagster mobile app for iPhone and Android on an hourly basis for $3/hour.
 Monthly passes ($15) and annual passes ($25) are also available, and then the first hour of every ride is free.
 For additional information, please visit http://zagster.com/gainesville/.

-Winter Pool Hours: Winter pool hours at Northeast Pool continue through March 2018.
+Summer Pool Hours: Summer pool hours start June 4, when all three city pools will be open for the summer.
 Complete pool hours are available on the pools webpage.